commtech/fscc-windows/README.md

 }
 ```

-For this example I will use the Visual Studio command line compiler but
+For this example I will use the Visual Studio command line compiler, but
 you can use your compiler of choice.

 ```